 The federal Department of Labor's website says that you can expect your first unemployment check two or three weeks after you apply, as long as you submit all of the required information, and no follow-up is necessary.
 In some states, there is a waiting period (one week is typical) between the time you become unemployed and when you are eligible for benefits.
 This means you won't receive any unemployment compensation for the first week you are out of work.

 Generally, your payment will be a percentage of your prior earnings, up to a cap set by state law.
 Although states differ in how they calculate benefits, a typical formula pays half of the employee's former weekly wages, up to a maximum amount that varies widely from state to state.
 To continue receiving benefits, you will have to file a claim every week or two.
 The claim form will ask about any amounts you've earned during the claim period, your efforts to find work, and so on.
-For more information, see Nolo's article Unemployment Benefits: How Much Will You Get -- and For How Long?.
+For more information, see Nolo's article Unemployment Benefits: How Much Will You Get?.

 It depends on when and where you filed your initial claim.
 In usual times, unemployment claims last for 26 weeks (half a year) in almost every state, assuming that you don't find a new job during that time.
-In difficult economic times, however, the federal and state governments may extend these time frames -- and the recent recession is no exception.
-The Emergency Unemployment Compensation (EUC) program and the extended benefits program bring the total time period for which someone could claim benefits up to a current total of 73 weeks, depending on when the person was first unemployed and the state where the person was working.
-These programs are subject to change, however; currently, the extended benefits program isn't in effect in any state, because unemployment rates are no longer on the rise.
-You'll need to contact your state unemployment insurance agency to find out the duration of benefits when you apply.
-For more information, see Nolo's article Unemployment Benefits: How Much Will You Get -- and For How Long?.
+In difficult economic times, however, the federal and state governments may extend these time frames.
+Recently, the federal government passed a stimulus bill in response to the coronavirus outbreak that extended unemployment benefits for an extra 13 weeks on top of what your state provides, with a maximum of 39 weeks.
+For more information, see Nolo's article Unemployment Benefits: How Much Will You Get?.

 Yes, if the state agency determines that you haven't met the requirements.
 For example, the state may find that you quit your previous job without good cause, as defined by state law.
 Even if you have already started receiving benefits, the state might later deny your claim if, for example, if decides that you aren't available for work, that you've turned down suitable work, or that you have, in fact, been working and not reported your earnings to the agency.
 For more information, see Nolo's article Denied Unemployment Benefits: The Appeal Process.